leap71/leap71.github.io/coding-for-engineers/5-inheritance.md

 To illustrate, let's go back to our car example.

 Some of the things, like the name of our car, are not unique to the `TeslaRoadster` class.
 They could be moved to a general `Car` class.
-And basically everyhing in our current `TeslaRoadster` class, maybe with the exception of the implementation of a specific battery degradation formula, could be moved to an `ElectricCar` that is derived from the more general `Car`.
+And basically everything in our current `TeslaRoadster` class, maybe with the exception of the implementation of a specific battery degradation formula, could be moved to an `ElectricCar` that is derived from the more general `Car`.
 If we wanted to implement different types of cars, this would avoid a lot of repetition of code, and make it incredibly easy to create new classes.
 All we would have to do is implement the functionality that is special to the new descendant of the base class.

 Let's try this.